AnomalyInnovations/toolbeam-cli/README.md

 ## Pricing

 Toolbeam is free to use.
-Tools can be accessed by anybody via the share url.
+Tools can be accessed by anybody via the share URL.

 If you'd like to create private tools, please get in touch with us [here](https://goo.gl/forms/esEgY8JTUILtLskk1).

 ## Support

-Need help figuring something out?
+Need help to figure something out?
 Chat with us on [Gitter](https://gitter.im/toolbeam-cli/Lobby) or send us an [email](mailto:contact@toolbeam.com).

 Have a feature request or find a bug?
 Open a [new issue](https://github.com/AnomalyInnovations/toolbeam-cli/issues/new).